claudiajs/claudia/contributing.md

 Please don't submit a pull request until the code is completely ready.
 To avoid pull requests becoming a graveyard for half-baked code, we will close all pull requests after a week of inactivity.
 This isn't a reflection on the quality of your ideas or coding skills, it's just a way to avoid maintenance hell.

+If you're planning to change lots of code, we would prefer if you submitted several smaller pull requests for independent changes, instead of one big batch with everything in it.
+Smaller changes are easier to validate and discuss, and it's easier to catch unintended changes with those.

+Please make sure your pull request includes only the changes necessary for your code.
+Don't submit the lines that have only formatting changes, unless this is required by the linter.
+Don't submit files that are not important for your particular change.

 ### Where to put new code, and where to find the existing code to change

 * The main code is in the [src](./src) directory, divided into three subdirectories: